 Needless to say, if you will cram your hard drive with too much data, then it can affect its overall functioning.
 Make sure that you keep at least 20% of the total space free to keep it running smoothly.

 Try not to turn your system off while an application or a crucial process is still being running in the background.
 This can tamper with a system file or process related to its hard disk.

 If you don't want to suffer from any compatibility issue or a malware attack, then make sure that you keep your system updated.
 It will install all the essential patch files and keep the drivers up to date.

-Last, but most importantly, try to avoid any unwanted physical or water damage on your system.
+Last, but most importantly, try to avoid any unwanted physical or water damage to your system.
 Also, make sure that the disk is not exposed to a magnet, which can lead to data loss in it.
 Keep the system ventilated or place it on a cooling pad to prevent the overheating of the drive.